Lawyer says ex-Playboy model had sexual relationship with Trump

 Breaking News Emails

-Former Playboy model Karen McDougal has filed a lawsuit for the right to speak publicly about what her lawyer says was a "sexual relationship" she had with President Donald Trump more than 10 years ago.
+Former Playboy model Karen McDougal has filed a lawsuit for the right to speak publicly about what her lawyer says was a "sexual relationship" she had with Donald Trump more than a decade ago.

-McDougal "had a sexual relationship with Donald Trump for 10 months," her attorney, Peter Stris, told NBC News in an interview that aired Wednesday on "TODAY."
+"It was a romantic relationship," the attorney, Peter Stris, told NBC News in an interview that aired Wednesday on "Today."

 It's what happened years after that, however, that prompted the suit, which was filed Tuesday.